 Along with the increasing popularity of remote work, more and more employers began to see the potential in this solution.
 In the State of Remote Work Report 2020, 57% of workers who took part in a survey stated to work fully remotely.
 It means companies finally understand their employees don’t have to be in an office to work efficiently and deliver the expected results.

-The next step is realizing that temporary workers can support a company in building products or services as well as permanent employees do.
+The next step is realizing that temporary workers can support a company in building products or services as well as permanent employees.
 Indeed, outsourcing IT specialists can minimize costs and maximize the efficiency of product development.
-However, if you are reading this article it means you have been already considering this option and want to find out how to properly match your project to an IT expert.
+However, if you are reading this article, it means you have been already considering this option and want to find out how to match your project to an IT expert properly.

-In order for the project to be delivered successfully, it is not enough to select a software developer with a specific job title and onboard such a person.
-In this blog post, we will guide you through three of the most essential rules of matching a project to a remote developer which we follow in Blue House.
+To deliver the project successfully, it is not enough to select a software developer with a specific job title and onboard such a person.
+In this blog post, we will guide you through three of the essential rules of matching a project to a remote developer, which we follow in Blue House.

-When we start a collaboration with a client as Blue House, first we try to receive general information about a product, the way of work in the company as well as available budget.
-If there is an IT Project Manager onboard we schedule another meeting where we discuss the scale of work that needs to be done, project advancement, technology, methodologies they use in development, main goals, and product features.
+When we start a collaboration with a client as Blue House, first we try to receive general information about a product, the way of work in the company, and the available budget.
+Suppose there is an IT Project Manager onboard.
+In that case, we schedule another meeting to discuss the scale of work that needs to be done, project advancement, technology, methodologies they use in development, primary goals, and product features.

 After a detailed tech interview, we are able to determine whether you need one person to support the internal team with a specific skill-set or a dedicated team that will efficiently deal with the tasks within an agreed time period without involving your internal employees.
 The last step is matching project requirements with an IT expert or experts who are already in our Blue House Community.